- Head Coach

 In addition to her collegiate coaching experience, Knickerbocker has spent many years as a successful coach at the junior and master club level.

-She has served as the head coach and program manager at the East Bay Rowing Club in Oakland, Calif.
-Since 2011.
-Her efforts have increased the number of adult rowers from 39 to approximately 70.
+She served as the head coach and program manager at the East Bay Rowing Club in Oakland, Calif., from 2011 through 2013.
+Her efforts increased the number of adult rowers from 39 to approximately 70.

 Knickerbocker earned a Bachelor of Arts degree with a major in Biology from Mills College in 1997.
 She received a Master of Science degree in Exercise and Sport Studies with an emphasis in intercollegiate coaching from Smith College (Mass.) in 2003.
 She completed U.S. Rowing Level III coaching certification in 2001.